- Health and Safety Committee

 7. Materials Safety Data Sheets (Top)

-Soon WHMIS will be changing to GHS (Globally Harmonized System for Classification and Labeling of Chemicals).
-Check the health and safety boards and elevator bulletin boards for more information in the coming months or check out www.whmis.gc.ca
+WHMIS has changed to GHS (Globally Harmonized System for Classification and Labeling of Chemicals).
+Check the health and safety boards and elevator bulletin boards for more information or check out www.whmis.gc.ca

 SDS (Safety Data Sheets), formerly called MSDS are provided by suppliers when you first order materials.
 Keep these where the materials are being used.
 All chemicals used in the laboratory must be accompanied by SDS. https://ehs.utoronto.ca/whmis-guidelines/